Got a recurring question? We have an answer, come rain or come shine!

 Hertel takes care of these things for you by offering effective household cleaning products that have undergone extensive performance evaluations before being released to the market.

 We are in the business of making your life easier… while you enjoy it.

-Can I mix two or more household cleaning products for better results?
+Can I mix two or more cleaning or disinfecting products for best results?

-How can household cleaners help Canadians suffering from allergies or asthma?
+How do household cleaning products help Canadians with allergies and asthma?